egoavara/error-c/README.md

 Using this, I cut and pasted literal, and created the package by using generics as a kind of function.

-I think this method will be useful for text template libraries like internationalization(i18n).
+I also think this method will be useful for text template libraries like internationalization(i18n).

-## Why a framework and not a library?

-To implement this feature, i use typescript `const assertion`.
-This is essential for implementation.

-So, to use this **framework**, you must specify the value as `const assertion`.

-The detailed technic described below, but to put it simply, you must follow certain rules to use the feature.

-So it is framework, not library, but **very** small

-However it's not important. you can just think whatever you want.